Stephen Curry (comedian): Television

 In 2011, Curry played Sam Pickles in the Australian drama Cloudstreet, which is based on the novel of the same name by Tim Winton.

 In 2012, Curry guest-starred in an episode of the Australian lawyer-drama Rake as Alex Alford.

-From 2012 to 2013, He was part of the rotating cast of the Acclaimed Australian Drama series Redfern Now as policeman Ryan Hobbs.
+From 2012 to 2013, He was part of the rotating cast of the Australian drama series Redfern Now as policeman Ryan Hobbs.

 During 2013 and 2014, Curry starred in the ABC drama series The Time Of Our Lives.

 It was reported in 2021 that Curry would appear in a Paramount+ Australia original series, Spreadsheet.

 In 2024, Curry was named to appear in Stan comedy drama Population 11.

+In 2025, Curry appeared in the 2025 season of The Amazing Race Australia alongside his brother Bernard Curry, the two went onto to win the series, with Stephen revealing that he almost withdrew from the show due to a knee injury.

 Film

 Curry started out in small roles in film, including The Castle and The Wog Boy.
-He then went to have leading roles in film, such as The Nugget, Take Away and Thunderstruck.
+He then went to have leading roles in The Nugget, Take Away and Thunderstruck.
 In 2007, he was in the Australian film Rogue and The King (2007 film), and also appeared in one of the finalist films, Pig Latin for the 2007 Sony Tropfest.

 In 2011, he made The Cup, a biopic where he plays jockey Damien Oliver in the 2002 Melbourne Cup.

 In 2012, he appeared as a reporter, in Cliffy, an Australian film based on the efforts of a marathon running 61-year-old potato farmer from Victoria, Cliff Young.

 Curry starred in the 2013 Comedy film Save Your Legs! as Abbotsford Anglers Cricket Club President Edward "Teddy" Brown.